inkognitro/react-redux-saga-boilerplate/README.md

 8. Basic form components
 9. Prepared testing (see Testing section below)
 10. Dynamic browser support.
 Have a look at [browsersl.ist](http://browsersl.ist/) and paste the content of `.browserslistrc`.

-## Open todos (WIP)
-1. Authentication package saga flow finalization.
-2. Realisation of styles with styled-components instead of SASS.
-3. Performance optimization by not running all sagas concurrently.
-4. Linting with eslint.

 ## Architecture
 The target was to create a highly maintainable frontend boilerplate.